lokal-profil/WFD_import/README.md

 running the SWB importer.

 ### Known issues and limitations
-The results are of curse limited by the data quality.
+The results are of course limited by the data quality.
 If a country has not followed the guidelines on e.g. language labeling then imported data will also be wrong.